 In most states, individuals seeking hormone therapy need a letter from a mental health professional confirming the presence of gender dysphoria and recommending hormone therapy to treat it.

 Male to Female (MtF) Hormone Therapy

-Trans women who choose to take hormones will generally take estrogen and anti-androgens, also known as androgen blockers.
+People assigned male at birth who choose to take hormones will generally take estrogen and anti-androgens, also known as androgen blockers.
 Estrogen both feminizes features and helps to suppress testosterone, while anti-androgens block the effects of testosterone.
 Effects may include:

 - Breast development

 - Redistribution of body fat and loss of muscle mass

 - Decreased libido and fertility, as well as other sexual side effects.
 The testes will shrink, as may the penis.